⋅ X min read

 Ask what real-time data is available to administrators without vendor assistance.
 Can your team build, adjust and export reports independently?
 Can data be accessed via API?

-• Can you track enrollment behaviour across demographic segments?
+- Can you track enrolment behaviour across demographic segments?

 Dashboards are common.
 Operational insight is rarer.